roktiw/NewTabKeyHub/readme.md

 New Tab Key Hub is a cool and efficient way to navigate the web.
 It's a Google Chrome extension that allows you to go to your desired website with a single key press.
 No more typing out long URLs or searching through your bookmarks.
 Just open a new tab, hit 'Esc' to shift focus from the URL bar, and press the key for your desired site.
 It's that simple!

+Adding your own URLs is very simple too.
+Just open the `script.js` file and look for the `links` object.
+This object contains key-value pairs where the key is the keyboard key and the value is the URL you want to open when that key is pressed.
+To add a new URL, just add a new key-value pair to this object.

 ## Installation

 Follow these steps to install New Tab Key Hub in Google Chrome: